Skip to main content

 School materials enable education

 Children and young people in primary and secondary school receive school materials, uniforms and school fees so that they can go to school at all.
-They learn important life skills and are prepared for their career choices.
-Young people are supported so that they can complete vocational training or university education.
-In this way, children and young people can set an important course for their future.
+They also receive sex education and learn important life skills.
+Volunteers visit the children regularly and provide psychosocial support.

 • Vocational training